defenseunicorns/uds-cli/README.md

 In the example above, the `OUTPUT` variable is created as part of a Zarf Action in the [output-var](src/test/packages/zarf/no-cluster/output-var) package, and the [receive-var](src/test/packages/zarf/no-cluster/receive-var) package expects a variable called `OUTPUT`.

 ## Bundle Anatomy
-A UDS Bundle is an artifact with the following form:
+A UDS Bundle is an OCI artifact with the following form:

 ![](docs/.images/uds-bundle.png)